GoogleCloudPlatform/mlops-on-gcp/workshops/tfx-caip-tf23/lab-01-tfx-walkthrough/README.md

 ## Lab instructions

-The lab instructions are in the `lab-01.ipynb` notebook.
+The lab instructions are in the `labs/lab-01.ipynb` notebook.

+Please refer to the completed exercises in the `/solutions` folder if you are blocked.

 **IMPORTANT**